-A research by People Matters in 2018 spoke of a book by Peter Senge where he coined the term ‘Learning Organization’.
+Research by People Matters in 2018 spoke of a book by Peter Senge where he coined the term ‘Learning Organization’.
 His rationale behind this term was that organizations that are learning and are flexible, productive, and adaptive to change will excel.
-The book was published in the 1990s, when L&D based business strategies were just a concept, and now we can see coming true in 2020.
+The book was published in the 1990s when L&D-based business strategies were just a concept, and now we can see coming true.

-In 2020, organizations are training manual QA tester to learn automation, python experts are receiving training of data science, and every graduate employee is undergoing a certificate course for which their companies are providing allowances.
+Nowadays organizations are training manual QA testers to learn automation, python experts are receiving training in data science, and every graduate employee is undergoing a certificate course for which their companies are providing allowances.
 Organizations have changed their remote working strategies and provided their employees with ample facilities and flexibility in work to learn new skills.

 Companies are sponsoring e-learning and employees are using their time to do courses on Udemy, Allison, Coursera, etc. These e-learning platforms have also tied up with various universities and have launched excellent programs that provide knowledge equivalent to regular graduate and post-graduate courses.

 Many organizations have introduced L&D programs by constantly measuring the progress and modifying their programs to stay relevant.
 Let us take a look at the trends that have changed the way employers and employees look at learning: